Skip to main content

 • Object storage: Consumed capacity is calculated as the amount of metered physical capacity used to store all instances and types of customer data across all nodes.
 This calculation is based on the information lifecycle management (ILM) policies configured.

-• Cloud Volumes ONTAP: Consumed capacity is calculated as the amount of metered provisioned capacity of all Cloud Volumes ONTAP volumes.
+• Cloud Volumes ONTAP: Consumed capacity is calculated as the amount of metered provisioned logical capacity of all Cloud Volumes ONTAP volumes.

 Burst capacity